sharadregoti/tyk-docs/tyk-docs/content/tyk-multi-data-centre/setup-controller-data-centre.md

 3. `export ORG_ID=<YOUR_ORG_ID>`

-You can find your organisation id in the Dashboard, under your user account details.
+You can find your organization id in the Dashboard, under your user account details.

 {{< img src="/img/2.10/user_api_id.png" alt="Org ID" >}}

-4. Send a GET request to the Dashboard API to `/admin/organisations/$ORG_ID` to retrieve the organisation object.
+4. Send a GET request to the Dashboard API to `/admin/organisations/$ORG_ID` to retrieve the organization object.
 In the example below, we are redirecting the output json to a file `myorg.json` for easy editing.

 ```curl
 curl $DASH_URL/admin/organisations/$ORG_ID -H "Admin-Auth: $DASH_ADMIN_SECRET" | python -mjson.tool > myorg.json